alustan/terraform-controller/docs/design.md

 The project architecture consists of the following main components:

-- Controller: The central component responsible for managing custom resources and executing Terraform commands.
+- Controller: The central component responsible for managing custom resources with constant drift detection and reconciliation.

-- API Server: Exposes endpoints to handle incoming sync requests from metacontroller
+- Container: in-cluster container build using kaniko with state persistence

+- Git Integration: Clones or pulls latest changes from Git repositories.

+- plugin: plugs in new backend for any given cloud provider

 - Terraform Integration: Executes Terraform scripts based on the provided configurations.

-- Git Integration: Clones and manages Terraform configurations from Git repositories.

 - Kubernetes Integration: Interacts with the Kubernetes API to manage resources and update statuses.

+- API Server: Exposes endpoints to handle incoming sync requests from metacontroller

+- Helm package: package container into a helm chart and deploy to an OCI registry

 ## Components